Data protection of employees in connection with service PCs

 The prohibition of exploitation could result from the fact that fundamental rights of the employee are violated.

-Browser and email history are personal data in the sense of the GDPR.
-After all, it is possible to tell from the browser history when the user accessed which website.
-A service laptop can also be assigned to a specific person, so that there is a definable personal reference.
-In the case of the email history, this is of course already evident from the recipient and sender details.
+Browser and email history are personal data within the meaning of the GDPR.
+Finally, the browser history can be used to identify when the user has accessed which website.
+A service laptop can also be assigned to a specific person, so that a determinable personal reference exists.
+In the case of email history, this is of course already evident from the recipient and sender details.

-Personal data is primarily protected by the fundamental right to informational self-determination.
-Within the scope of this, however, the employer's interest in exploitation and in the functioning administration of justice must outweigh the interest in protecting the employee's fundamental right to informational self-determination, so that the employer was allowed to exploit the data.
+Personal data are primarily protected by the fundamental right to informational self-determination.
+Within this framework, however, the employer's interest in the utilization and in the functioning administration of justice must outweigh the interest in protecting the employee's fundamental right to informational self-determination so that the employer is allowed to utilize the data.
 The severity of the interference must also be taken into account.

 If the employer processes the data secretly, this speaks for a considerable violation of the employee's fundamental right.
 The same applies if the employer has a purely evidentiary interest in the processing.
 It must prove from the further circumstances just the kind of the information procurement and evidence collection as justified and thus as in need of protection, so that he may use the data.